PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 Once the function is first compiled, subsequent executions of the function will simply re-use the previous compiled binary, allowing steps (1) and (2) to be skipped.
-(Note: some cases, such as if the function argument types change, may trigger re-compilation.)
+(Note: some cases, such as when the function argument types change, may trigger re-compilation.)

 For example, consider the following, where we print out a variable in the middle of